These Vegan Seitan Gyros are easy to make and are packed with layers of flavor from the vegan gryo meat to the dairy-free tzatziki sauce.

 - 2 tablespoon Finely Chopped Fresh Dill see note

 - 2 tsp Extra Virgin Olive Oil

 - 1 ½ teaspoon Lemon Juice

 - 1 Medium Clove of Garlic, minced

 - ¼ teaspoon Salt halve the amount if using table salt

 - Freshly Ground Black Pepper

-For the Tzatziki
+To Make the Tzatziki